 Every meniscus injury is different, and not all respond the same way to non-surgical care.

-If you have ongoing knee pain or instability, consult an orthopaedic doctor in Bangalore.
+If you have ongoing knee pain or instability, consult an orthopedic doctor in Bengaluru.

 A proper diagnosis through clinical examination and MRI will guide whether physiotherapy alone is enough, or if surgical repair is necessary to restore knee function.